ETP Secure Web Gateway

 - User Authentication.
 You can

-define the users or user groups that can access websites in an acceptable use policy (AUP)
+define the users or user groups that can access websites or web applications after they

-after they authenticate.
-You can require that users authenticate before accessing a
+authenticate.
+You can require that users authenticate before accessing a website or web

-website or you can make authentication optional.
-Optional authentication may be a useful
+application, or you can make authentication optional.
+Optional authentication may be a

 - Identity providers.
 A service that creates, manages, and saves user and group identity information for authentication.
 You can create an identity provider (IdP) or integrate a third-party IdP such as Okta, Microsoft Azure AD, and Active Directory Federation Services (AD FS).
 In an IdP configuration, you can enable multi-factor authentication, define session settings, design the login page, and more.
 For more information on identity providers, see Identity providers.